Present Continuous

 These days most people are using email instead of writing letters.

-We use the present continuous tense to talk about something that we perceive as temporary.
-A temporary thing does not remain the same in the long term of time.
+We use the present continuous tense to talk about a state that we perceive as temporary.
+A temporary state does not remain the same in the long term.
 It means that it will change, but the exact timing of the change is uncertain.
-Here are the examples:
+Stative verbs typically cannot be made progressive, but some of them become progressive to show these temporary states; for example, 'live,' 'look' (as a linking verb), 'love,' 'suffer,' 'stand,' etc. Here are some examples:

 I am living with my sister until I find an apartment.

-Here, we are referring to an ongoing action that is happening but not necessarily at the exact moment of speaking.
+Here, we are referring to an ongoing state that is happening but not necessarily at the exact moment of speaking.

 Ellen cannot come to the phone since she is sleeping.

-As you can see, we are referring to an action being done at the moment but this action will not last forever.
+As you can see, we are referring to a state that is true at the moment the moment but this action will not last forever.

 I'm wearing a sweet perfume.